RTUITLab/TacticMap/README.md

 - Start ur Photon On Premises Server.

 ---
-> If you get "Windows Mobile" error while building your project: Open `HoloMapOnline > HoloMapOnline.vcxproj` file in the solution folder.
+> "Windows Mobile" error while building your project: Open `HoloMapOnline > HoloMapOnline.vcxproj` file in the solution folder.
 At the end of the file, cut out the mention of Windows Mobile.

-> If you get "Failed to connect to server after testing each known IP" error.
-Remove all Win 10 SDK after 10.0.18362 or change unity to a newer LTS version.
+> "Failed to connect to server after testing each known IP" error: Remove all Win 10 SDK after `10.0.18362` or change unity to a newer LTS version.

 [issues]:https://github.com/RTUITLab/TacticMap/issues
 [photon]:https://assetstore.unity.com/packages/tools/network/pun-2-free-119922